Management

 Quick Routes provides a visual interface for creating simple data flows with drag-and-drop functionality.

-Interface Components:
+Interface

-Creating Quick Routes
+Creating

 Add Device to Flow:

-- Device appears on canvas
+- The selected device appears as a node on the canvas

 Add Target to Flow:

-- Target appears on canvas
+- The selected target appears as a node on the canvas

 Connect Device to Target: